The Four-Category Playbook: Launch Your Tennessee Learning Pod with Legal Confidence and a Complete Operational Framework.

 The Learning Pod Protection Act Compliance Guide

-A detailed breakdown of Public Chapter 305 — the law that explicitly prohibits state and local governments from regulating your learning pod.
-This section tells you what local authorities cannot legally demand, what your rights are if they try, and the critical distinction most parents miss: a learning pod does not satisfy compulsory attendance on its own.
-Children in your pod must also be registered separately — either as independent homeschoolers or through a Category IV umbrella.
+Because "can the city shut me down?" is the question that stops most pod founders before their first meeting.
+This is a detailed breakdown of Public Chapter 305 — what local authorities cannot legally demand, what your rights are if they try, and a single document you can hand to a zoning board, HOA, or school district employee to end the conversation.
+It also covers the critical distinction most parents miss: a learning pod does not satisfy compulsory attendance on its own.
+Children in your pod must be separately registered — either as independent homeschoolers or through a Category IV umbrella.
 This guide ensures you understand both the protections and the requirements.

 Family Agreement and Liability Waiver Templates

-Customizable templates covering schedule, cost-sharing, curriculum authority, health policies, behavioral expectations, dispute resolution, and withdrawal terms.
+Because the most common reason pods collapse isn't bad curriculum — it's undefined expectations between adults about money, scheduling, and what happens when someone wants to leave mid-year.
+Customizable templates covering cost-sharing, curriculum authority, health policies, behavioral expectations, dispute resolution, and withdrawal terms.
 Written from scratch without religious language or ideological prerequisites.
-These are the documents that prevent the most common reason pods collapse — undefined expectations between adults.
 Every participating family signs before the first day.

 School Choice Funding Playbook

-Tennessee now offers three distinct funding streams for families: the Education Freedom Scholarship (~$7,295/student for approved private schools), the ESA pilot (~$9,788/student in Davidson, Shelby, and Hamilton counties), and the Individualized Education Account (~$12,788/student for qualifying disabilities).
-This section explains exactly which programs your pod can access based on its legal structure, what the eligibility and income requirements are, and how to position your micro-school to qualify — including the critical differences between Category IV umbrella enrollment and Category I/II/III registration.
+Because the difference between receiving $7,295 per student per year and receiving nothing is understanding which legal structure qualifies — and most families don't find out until after they've chosen the wrong pathway.
+Tennessee now offers three distinct funding streams: the Education Freedom Scholarship (~$7,295/student for approved private schools), the ESA pilot (~$9,788/student in Davidson, Shelby, and Hamilton counties), and the Individualized Education Account (~$12,788/student for qualifying disabilities).
+This section explains exactly which programs your pod can access based on its legal structure, what the eligibility requirements are, and how to position your micro-school to qualify.

 The TSSAA Equal Access Sports Guide

+Because for many families, the fear of losing Friday Night Lights is the single biggest reason they hesitate to leave the public system — and it's based on outdated information.
 Tennessee's Equal Access law now allows homeschool students to try out for public school sports teams at their zoned school.
-This section covers the exact notification deadlines, academic eligibility requirements, and TSSAA registration steps your pod students need.
-For many families, the fear of losing access to Friday Night Lights is the single biggest reason they hesitate to leave the public system.
-This guide eliminates that objection.
+This section covers the exact notification deadlines, academic eligibility requirements, and TSSAA registration steps — so your pod students keep their athletic lives without keeping the institution that isn't working for them.

 Budget Planning and Cost-Sharing Frameworks